Measure Code Reproduction with Metagenomics

 Application of metagenomic techniques to computer media would be "easier" than application of metagenomics techniques to genetic media, though it would still be non-trivial.

-My hypothesis is that if we apply metagenomics techniques to computer media over time, we will observe software processes that coalesce, much as amino-acid networks on early pre-cellular Earth coalesced over time into cellular life.
+My hypothesis is that if we apply metagenomic/software reuse analytic techniques to computer media over time, we will observe software processes that coalesce, much as amino-acid networks on early pre-cellular Earth coalesced over time into cellular life.

 The required software instrumentation is technically straight-forward.
 Many hardware and software developers already measure the reproduction of both hardware and software, though typically in the context of measuring performance and for debugging purposes.
 We need to measure code reproduction across the entire ecosystem of hardware and software.